-- Build a Java program that demonstrates the purpose of access modifiers to display university results. - 5 Implement types of exception handling in Java.

-- 6 Derive the concepts of threading by extending Thread Class in Java. - 7 Illustrate user defined packages and perform string manipulation functions in Java. - 8 Count the number of characters, words and lines in a text file using Java code. - Manipulate student database operations using JDBC-ODBC driver in Java. - Apply Remote Method Invocation concepts in Java. - 11 Perform calculator functions in JavaFX platform. - Design an application that performs event handling with JavaFX.
+- 1 Compute mean, median, mode and standard deviation for the given set of numbers using Java code. - 2 Create a Java program to implement classes, objects, methods and constructor to determine the area of circle, rectangle and square. - 3 Use command line arguments to determine unique elements in the given list of numbers using Java. - 4 Build a Java program that demonstrates the purpose of access modifiers to display university results. - 5 Implement types of exception handling in Java. - 6 Derive the concepts of threading by extending Thread Class in Java. - 7 Illustrate user defined packages and perform string manipulation functions in Java. - 8 Count the number of characters, words and lines in a text file using Java code. - 9 Manipulate student database operations using JDBC-ODBC driver in Java. - 10 Apply Remote Method Invocation concepts in Java. - 11 Perform calculator functions in JavaFX platform. - 12 Design an application that performs event handling with JavaFX.